 Many companies we have worked with are convinced of the value of consumption-based models, but they are daunted by the scale of the new capabilities needed to make them successful.
 For a successful implementation of a consumption-based model, specific capabilities are required, especially:

-Your value metric should not only be a usage attribute that your company can track, but it should also satisfy value alignment, leave room for growth, and offer predictability both for the customer and your business.
+Your consumption value metric should not only be a usage attribute that your company can track, but it should also satisfy value alignment, leave room for growth, and offer predictability both for the customer and your business.
 Common metrics include: number of users, amount of data consumed, or number of events.

 When determining the right value metric for you, consider metrics that are: